git-pull/website/blog/2018/01/technical-screening.rst

    level.
 The intuition of most programmers is to break big chunks of data up, cache, and profile, is satisfactory.

-   .. admonition:: Jobs disappearing due to technological advancement

-     When you say that full stack developers can do a "data scientists" or PhD's job, it's personal.
-Because you're basically saying they're obsolete.
-Friction occurs, and manifests itself in passive aggressive ways in the office.
-These aren't going to be comfy jobs anymore.
-They're competing against JavaScript programmers that are scrappy, vivacious, autodidacts that've been hungry learning, and gaining intuition of map/reduce/filter through osmosis.
-All the while, the data scientists who thought they were part of the elite, that they were in a relatively secure, comfortable job during this time, risk their grasp being contested.

-   Even businesses that require this kind of scaling only need it in certain aspects of their applications.
-Not every programmer has to start from scratch and give asymptotic level of care *ever* in their role.
+   Even businesses that requires this kind of scaling only need it in narrow aspects of their applications.
+Not every role requires the need go back to basics and give asymptotic level of care, ever, period.

-   The runaway fascination with scaling and unchecked buzzwords results in businesses creating purely hypothetical job requirements.
-You must have direct experience Spark and Hadoop - it doesn't matter if you have 10 years programming experience and have solved data problems before.
+The runaway fascination with scaling and unchecked buzzwords appears to have created a marketplace for purely hypothetical job requirements, to match their mistaken conceptualization of how scaling works.
+Stuff like:

+You must have direct experience with Spark and Hadoop - it doesn't matter if you have 10 years programming experience and have solved data problems before.
-   You must talk and act in a certain way - vague and obscure enough to hide it's just ETL and map reduce, yet esteemed and confident enough to not go into details.
-Have ML/AI peppered on your resume, a PhD, in order to be qualified under the laws of Physics to launch a Jupyter notebook.
+You must talk and act in a certain way - vague and obscure enough to hide it's all just ETL, yet scholarly and esteemed enough for it to be rude to press for explanations.
+Keywords for ML/AI/Big data must be peppered on resume, alongside a PhD, in order to be fully qualified under the laws of Physics as a data scientist and start a Jupyter notebook.

 Most business problems aren't asymptotic - bound to infinity.
-This puts the applicant in a position where they could be an expert and correct the interviewer (which ends the interview, Never Outshine the Master), or it could be taken as saying indirectly, their company "won't scale that way" (which the company incorrectly views as tantamount to success).
-Or the applicant could go along with it when they're not fresh on the subject.
+The applicant can decide to correct the interviewer (ending the hiring process, Never Outshine the Master), or be taken as an offense to infer the company "won't scale" (be successful).
+Or, the applicant could go along with it when they're not fresh on the subject.
+Being subjected to this wears many people out.

 Some hiring managers proclaim they want the best skill and talent, but in the end, are scared of trusting experts.
 Or thanks to Dunning-Kruger, think they can